 3. Viewing Time – Does your message communicate effectively within 5-10 seconds?
 REMEMBER: Your target audience is travelling past your billboard at 65 miles per hour.

 4. Large fonts and text – Your goal is for people to read your message from as far away as possible.
 Calculate flesch kincaid grade level score of your message to know about the readability of the content.
 You can test your text against flesch kincaid grade level for a better understanding of the clarity of your message.
-Be sure the words are large and the type is clear and easy to read.
+Be sure the words are large, and the type is clear and easy to read.
 Bold, straight fonts work best.
 Be sure the words are large and the type is clear and easy to read.
 Bold, straight fonts work best.
 Avoid thin, ornate fonts.
 Sans Serif fonts work best.
-Adequate spacing between letters, words and lines improves visibility.
+Adequate spacing between letters, words, and lines improves visibility.
 Drop shadows can help readability.
 You can improve readability and the attention people will show your billboard if you were to use video displays that use LED technology like you’re able to find over at companies such as SNA Displays and others.

 5. Contrasting Colors – High color contrast is the key to good readability.
 Colors that work best: black, white and bold, primary colors like red, yellow and blue.
 Black text on yellow rates the highest in readability.
 Colors to avoid: brown, earth tones, pastels.